cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 **That's it!**

 All the necessary steps to distribute training and datasets will now automatically be handled by Tarantella.
-In particular, we run ``model.compile`` on our ``model`` to generate a (distributed) compute graph, the same way we did with Keras before.
+In particular, we still run ``model.compile`` on the new ``model`` to generate a compute graph, just as we would have done with a typical Keras model.

-Next, we load the MNIST data for training, validation and testing, and create ``Dataset`` s from it.
+Next, we load the MNIST data for training and testing, and create ``Dataset`` s from it.
 Note that we ``batch`` the dataset for training.
 This will guarantee that Tarantella is able to distribute the data later on in the correct way.
-Also note that the ``batch_size`` used here, is the same as for the original model, that is the global batch size.
+Also note that the ``batch_size`` used here, is the same as for the original model, that is the *global* batch size.
 For details concerning local and global batch sizes have a look :ref:`here <global-vs-local-batch-size-label>`.

-Now we are able to train our ``model`` using ``model.fit``.
-This, as well, is identical to the standard Keras interface.
+Now we are able to train our ``model`` using ``model.fit``, in the same familiar way used by the standard Keras interface.
 Note, however, that Tarantella is taking care of proper distribution of the ``train_dataset`` in the background.
 All the possibilities of how to feed datasets to Tarantella are explained in more detail below.
 Lastly, we can evaluate the final accuracy of our ``model`` on the ``test_dataset`` using ``model.evaluate``.